FaroukZidane/Traffic-Sign-Recognition/README.md

-This project aims to use computer vision algorithm to classify road signs through the TensorFlow Object Detection API by fine-tuning several CNN-based neural network architectures.
+This project aims to use computer vision algorithm to classify road signs through the TensorFlow Object Detection API by fine-tuning several CNN-based architectures.

 We'll cover up the power of the TFOD API, pre-trained state-of-the-art architectures and the amazing performance boost that the GPUs add in Deep Learning.